What do I do if I’ve been a victim of identity theft?

 Under federal law, you can freeze and unfreeze your credit record for free at the three nationwide credit reporting companies – Experian, TransUnion, and Equifax.
-A security freeze, also called a credit freeze, stops new creditors from accessing your credit file and others from opening accounts in your name, until you lift the freeze.
+A security freeze, also called a credit freeze, stops new creditors from accessing your credit file until you lift the freeze.
 The federal law requiring free security freezes does not apply to someone who requests your credit report for employment, tenant-screening, or insurance purposes.

 Unlike fraud alerts, if you place a security freeze with one credit reporting company, they will not notify the other credit reporting companies.
 You must contact each credit reporting company individually if you would like to place a security freeze with all three nationwide credit reporting companies.